-In view of the Prevent Strategy June 2011 presented to Parliament by the Secretary of State for the Home Department by Command of Her Majesty; there has been an awareness of the specific need to safeguard children, young people and families from extremist ideologies.
-There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.
+In view of the Prevent Strategy June 2011 presented to Parliament by the Secretary of State for the Home Department by Command of Her Majesty; there has been an awareness of the specific need to safeguard children, young

 - 13.1.2 R.Y.A.N Education Academy values freedom of speech and the expression of beliefs and ideology as fundamental rights underpinning our society's values.
-Pupil (s) and teachers have the right to speak freely and voice their opinions.
+Young people and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 13.1.3 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 R.Y.A.N Education Academy is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty. - 13.1.4 Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix 4.